Liliales: Description

 The flowers are highly variable, ranging in size from the small green actinomorphic (radially symmetric) blooms of Smilax to the large showy ones found in Lilium, Tulipa and Calochortus (Liliaceae) and Lapageria (Philesiaceae).
 Sepals and petals are undifferentiated from each other, and known as tepals, forming a perianth.
 They are usually large and pointed and may be variegated in Fritillaria (Liliaceae).
 Nectaries may be perigonal (at base of tepals) but not septal (on ovaries).
 Perigonal nectaries may be a simple secretory epidermal region at the tepal bases (Lapageria) or small, depressed regions fringed with hairs, often with glandular surface protuberances, at the bases of the inner tepals (Calochortus), while in Tricyrtis the tepals become bulbous or spur-like at the base, forming a nectar-containing sac.
 Ovaries may be inferior or superior, the style often long and stigma capitate (pin headed).
-In a number of taxa there are three separate styles, particularly some Melanthiaceae s.l. (e.g. Helonias, Trillium, Veratrum) and Chionographis.
+In a number of taxa there are three separate styles, particularly some Melanthiaceae s.l. (e.g. Helonias, Trillium, Veratrum) and Chamaelirium (former Chionographis species).
 The outer integument epidermis of the seed coat is cellular, and the phytomelanin pigment is lacking.
 The inner integument is also cellular and these features are plesiomorphic.

 The Liliales are characterised by (synapomorphies) the presence of nectaries at the base of the tepals (perigonal nectaries) or stamen filaments (Colchicum, Androcymbium) most taxa but the absence of septal nectaries, together with extrorse (outward opening) anthers.
 This distinguishes them from the septal nectaries and introrse anthers that are the features of most other monocots.
 Exceptions are some Melanthiaceae in which nectaries are absent or septal and anthers that are introrse (dehiscence directed inwards) in Campynemataceae, Colchicaceae, and some Alstroemeriaceae, Melanthiaceae, Philesiaceae, Ripogonaceae and Smilacaceae.
 Tepals are largely three-traced in net-veined taxa of Liliales (e.g. Clintonia, Disporum), distinguishing them from the single-traced Asparagales, and is associated with the presence of tepal nectaries, presumably to supply them.
 The presence of separate styles is also a distinguishing feature from Asparagales, where it is rare.
 Phytomelan is completely absent in Liliales seed coats, unlike Asparagales, which nearly all contain it.